Globski/quiz-topic/quiz-css_styling/multiple_choice_questions_2.md

-# Question: What does the CSS `max-height` property do?

-**Answer:** It sets the maximum height an element can have, preventing it from exceeding that height even if its content is larger.

----

 # Question: What does the CSS `min-width` property do?

 **Answer:** It sets the minimum width an element can have, ensuring it doesn’t shrink below that width even if the content is smaller.